-Ghasemi-Infusino-Kuhlmann-Marshall (in preparation) deals with linear functionals on the symmetric algebra of a locally convex space (V,τ) which are continuous with respect to the finest locally multiplicatively convex topology extending τ .
-The present paper seems to be the first to deal with the general case systematically.
+Ghasemi-Infusino-Kuhlmann-Marshall 2018 applies the 2014 result to linear functionals on the symmetric algebra of a locally convex space (V, τ) which are continuous with respect to the finest lmc topology extending τ .
+In today's paper, we deal with the general question for the algebra of polynomials in an arbitrary number of variables, and without continuity assumptions on the positive functionals under consideration.
 Today, I want to focus on the following result